 The Humanitarian League: Its Rise and Fall

 Under Salt’s guidance, the Humanitarian League addressed a broad spectrum of social issues, with a strong emphasis on animal welfare.
+In 1901 it succeeded in forcing the abolition of the Royal Windsor Buckhounds.
 However, the tumultuous period of World War I and the personal loss of his wife, Kate, in 1919 deeply affected Salt.
-Consequently, it was decided to disband the League that same year, bringing an end to what had been the most concerted and effective effort against blood sports to that point.1
+Consequently, it was decided to disband the League, bringing an end to what had been the most concerted and effective effort against blood sports to that point.1

-A New Beginning: Formation of the League for the Prohibition of Cruel Sports
+A New Beginning: Formation of the League for Prohibition of Cruel Sports

 The dissolution of the Humanitarian League did not mark the end of the fight against blood sports.
-In 1923, four years after the League’s closure, Henry B. Amos, then Secretary of the Vegetarian Society, spearheaded a campaign against rabbit coursing on Sundays in Morden, Surrey.
-This endeavour brought Amos into contact with Ernest Bell, the former chairman of the Humanitarian League.2
+Henry B. Amos, Secretary of the Vegetarian Society, and Ernest Bell, President of the Vegetarian Society and former chairman of the Humanitarian League2, recognised the need for an organisation solely aimed at combating blood sports.
+Amos and Bell, with Henry Salt’s3 encouragement, established the League for Prohibition of Cruel Sports4 (LPCS) in 19255.

 Leadership and Membership